veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 \end{align*}
 ```

-where the travel time has been multiplied by the speed of light in vacuum.
-Eq.
+where the travel time has been multiplied by the speed of light in vacuum. {eq}
-{eq}`eq:geo:refraction-minimum-condition` implies
+`eq:geo:refraction-minimum-condition` implies

 ```{math}
 :label: eq:geo:snell-law